Xkernel: Principled Performance Tunability of Operating System Kernels: Case Studies

-\minisec{Kernel and hardware observability} Written in eBPF, policy code in \sysname{} has observability on kernel and hardware metrics, which can help performance reasoning.
-We demonstrate this feature using \NrMaxBatchedMigrationTt\ which specify the batch size of pages that can be migrated across NUMA nodes~\cite{Rayhan-25-DBPageMigration}.
+\minisec{Case-4: Tuning and reasoning with observability} Written in eBPF, policy code in \sysname{} has observability on kernel and hardware metrics and behavior.
+These internal metrics are valuable for reasoning about performance, confirming tuning effectiveness, and being incorporated directly into tuning policies to decide values.

+We use \NrMaxBatchedMigrationTt, a \perfconst\ that specifies the batch size of pages migrated across NUMA nodes~\cite{Rayhan-25-DBPageMigration}, to demonstrate this feature.
 The default value (512) was introduced in 2023~\cite{NrMaxMigration-2023} and has never been updated.
 This \perfconst\ controls the amortized costs of TLB shootdowns and page migration.
 Larger batches amortize per-page migration cost but defer TLB shootdowns, which could increase stall time for concurrent threads accessing pages under migration.

-Online experiments with \sysname{} help us understand the tradeoff between local memory access and TLB shootdowns.
+Online experiments with \sysname{} help us understand the relationship between local memory access and TLB shootdowns.

 We run a workload with one group of threads repeatedly touching hot data on a NUMA node, while another group continuously migrates hot pages to that node to shift the hot region over time.
 This workload mimics memory-intensive applications with moving working sets.

 We vary \NrMaxBatchedMigrationTt\ values and measure the tradeoff between latency of memory access to hot pages during migration and TLB shootdowns, as shown in Figure~\ref{fig:cases:numa}.
-A small value can effectively reduce tail latency by prioritizing memory access over migration, with a penalty of increasd TLB shootdowns.
+A small value can effectively reduce tail latency by prioritizing memory access over migration, with a penalty of increased TLB shootdowns.
 Tuning this \perfconst values requires observability of TLB behavior.

 \if 0

 \fi